ben-coo-per/CPS-GROUP2/training/README.md

    - OUTPUT: 7 outputs, OSC Message is set to `/wek/outputs`
    - Set model type to "Continuous"
 2. Click "Start Recording"
-3. Run `python training.py` and you will be guided through each class.
+3. Run `python -m training.main` and you will be guided through each class.
 4. When a class finishes sending, you will be prompted to set the next class in Wekinator and continue.
 5. Once all of the data is in Wekinator, click "Train"